Home » Blog » Destinations » A Step-by-Step Guide: How to Plan a Trip to Thailand (in 2024)

 When it comes to the question, ‘What’s there to see in Thailand?’, the answer is ‘Plenty!'

-Thailand boasts with rich culture, historic sights as well as scenic beauty from the mountains in the north to the beach in the south.
+Thailand has rich culture, historic sights as well as scenic beauty from the mountains in the north to the beach in the south.

-If you're a beach bum and you want to be swimming and island hopping all day long, Southern Thailand needs to be on your list.
-You can also combine both parts and make it a two week trip, so you get a taste of all that Thailand has to offer.
+If you're a beach bum and want to be swimming and island hopping all day long, Southern Thailand needs to be on your list.
+You can also combine both parts and make it a two-week trip, so you get a taste of all that Thailand has to offer.

 A week to ten days is usually enough to see Bangkok for one or two nights, explore Chiang Mai and finally visit one beach in the south.
 Then, the only question is which island you should choose.
 Decisions, decisions!

 Personally, I love spending some time in Bangkok with temple and market hopping and eating my way around all around the city.
-Bangkok has the greatest variety and best Thai food in all of Thailand.
-It also has some great hidden gems that not many travellers get to see.
+Bangkok has the greatest variety and some of the best Thai food in all of Thailand.
+It also has some great hidden gems that not many travelers get to see.

 I have also spent a lot of time in Chiang Mai and love the cooler climate of Northern Thailand.
 If beaches are not your thing, definitely take your time to explore all the amazing things that Northern Thailand has to offer.